solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 App1icationFees1111111111111111111111111111
 ```

-This native program will be used to check application fee for an account, to intialize rebates
+This native program will be used to update application fee for an account, to intialize rebates
 initaited by the account authority, and a special instruction by which fee payer accepts
-amount of lamports they are willing to pay as application fees per account.
+maximum amount of lamports they are willing to pay as application fees for the transaction.

 #### PayApplicationFees Instruction

-With this instruction, the fee payer accepts to pay application fees specifying the amount.
+With this instruction, the fee payer accepts to pay application fees specifying the maximum amount.
 This instruction **MUST** be included in the transaction that interacts with dapps having application fees.
 This instruction is like an infallible transfer if the payer has enough funds
-i.e, even if the transaction fails, the payer will end up paying.
+i.e, even if the transaction fails, the payer will end up paying required amount of application fees.
 If the payer does not have enough balance, the transaction fails with the error `InsufficientFunds`.
 This instruction is decoded in the `calculate_fee` method of `bank.rs` where other fees are calculated, and the sum
-of the fees on all the accounts are deducted from the payer.
-The resulting (Accounts -> Fees) map is passed
+of the all the fees are deducted from the payer.
+The (Accounts -> Fees) map will be created and passed
 into invoke context and execution results.
-Before executing the transaction, we will check if the application
+Before executing the transaction, we will check if enough application
-fees on all loaded accounts has been paid or not.
-In case of missing application fees for an account,
+fees is paid to coverall loaded accounts.
+In case of missing instruction or insufficient fees paid,
 the transaction will fail, citing `ApplicationFeesNotPaid` error.
 If the transaction read locks an account on
 which read lock has been disabled then the transaction fails with an error `ReadLockDisabled`.
 If the transaction
-fails at this stage the payer will end up paying `base fees + prioritization fees + application fees on other accounts`.
+fails at this stage the payer will end up paying `base fees + prioritization fees + application fees`.
-If the transaction is successfully executed, then rebates are returned to the
+If the transaction is successfully executed, then rebates are returned to the payer and the remaining
-payer and the remaining fees are transferred to respective accounts. if the transaction fails to execute, the
+fees are transferred to respective accounts.
+If the transaction fails to execute, the
-fees are transferred to respective accounts without any rebates; this will happen after the transaction is executed.
+fees are transferred to respective accounts without any rebates.

+If payer has overpaid the application fees then the after paying all application fees the remaining
+amount will be returned to the payer even if transaction fails.
+In case of partial payment, the user will
+lose the partially paid amount.
+To avoid burning application fees or creating new accounts, we add a
+constraint that accounts on which application fees are paid must exist and write-locked.
+Suppose we pay
+application fees on an account that does not exist.
+In that case, the payer will end up paying
+`base fees + prioritization fees + application fees on existing accounts`,
+and the transaction will fail.

 It requires:

 Accounts :

-* List of accounts that need an application fees.
+* None

-Argument : Corresponding list of application fees for each account in `Accounts`.
+Argument : Maximum application fees to be paid in lamports as `u64`

-The arguments list must be of same length as number of accounts.
-The index of fees and account should match.
-The account fees for each account is 8 bytes represented in rust type `u64`

 #### UpdateApplicationFees Instruction